mrfdev/CMI/Resources/FAQ/cmi-user-moderation.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> User Moderation features

-There's no GUI to pick online-users from, what is available is listed below:
+There's no GUI to pick online-users from, what is available is listed below.
+I would also like to point out that I personally believe a team of staff on any server shouldn't be there to abuse their powers, be toxic, nor that they should not first communicate with their (regular) community members, before jumping to conclussions and perm banning someone.
+Offer the option of a ban-appeal so mistakes made by team members can be discussed and corrected.
+You're there to moderate a community, not to police it.
+Of course, you can make exceptions to that idea in case of blatant breaking of certain rules such as 'no hate speech'.

 ## Commands